wendy-ey/SASMigration/README.md

 # SASMigration

-To help with SAS migration, I quickly wrote a script (_read: EYQ wrote the script_) to quickly analyze an EGP file.
-The script is not perfect, and not sure if it finds everything but it's a way to get a quick summary
+To help with SAS migration, I wrote a basic script to quickly analyze an EGP file.
+The script is not perfect (and needs some adjustments based on exact egp structure)

+egp_analysis_tool can analyze 1 egp file in detail egp_comparative_analysis can compare multiple ego files (alas less in detail)